mekiert/vitest-auto-mock/README.md

 ```

 ## Limitations
-This project is not a magic.
-It is based on simple assumption, that variable used as an argument of `vitestAutoMock` is imported somewhere in the test file.
+This project is not magic.
+It is based on the simple assumption that variable used as an argument of `vitestAutoMock` is imported somewhere in the test file.
 The path is obtained from the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the test file, and `vi.mock` function with the obtained path is added to the code.
-Therefor, any non-imported or re-assigned parameter probably will not work.
+Therefore, any non-imported or re-assigned parameter probably will not work.

 ## Authors
 - [Mateusz Ekiert](https://github.com/mekiert)